canontech/txintegration/README.md

 [TxWrapper](https://github.com/paritytech/txwrapper) to construct, sign, and submit a transaction to a Substrate-based chain.

-> Note: This will work on any Substrate-based chain, but for now is only set up to work on Polkadot
+> Note: This will work on any Substrate-based chain, but for now is only set up to work on Polkadot,
-> or a development chain using Polkadot's SS58 address encoding.
+> Kusama, or a development chain using Polkadot's SS58 address encoding.

-> Note: This repo has not yet been updated for Polkadot's redenomination.

 ## Instructions

 Tested on:

-- Polkadot v0.8.22
+- Polkadot v0.8.26
-- Sidecar v0.13.0
+- Sidecar v2.0.0
-- Txwrapper v3.5.0
+- Txwrapper v3.10.0

 ### Start a Node